 “If I am popular, I would not be lonely anymore!”
 I smiled to myself.

 I did not have many friends in school as I was shy and reserved.
 Going for GMS would be a difficult challenge to face as I harboured a fear of public speaking.
 Later in the afternoon, I mustered all my courage and went to the teacher-in-charge, Miss Tan to sign up for an interview.
-Even though I have stage fright, I wanted to have an open mind and to try new things.
+Even though I had stage fright, I wanted to have an open mind and to try new things.

 A few minutes after the interview, I was selected to be the host!
 I felt like I was on cloud nine and cheered loudly!
 After the interview, I rushed straight home to memorise my script.
 To my horror, I saw on the preparation sheet that instead of five classes, I was presenting to five levels!
 Sweat dripped from my temples as fast as a waterfall and I thought, “Oh, how could I have read the description wrongly…”